lurchmath/cust-parse-test/plan.md

+To dos for ASTs:
+ - Create test suite for AST class, including all the functions you moved into it from the Converter class.

 General to dos:
+ - Document the fact that addConcept(x,y,regexp) makes that regexp the default for all languages.
+ - Fix mistake in documentation: notationStringToArray() does not actually lift variable names out of the insides of words.
+So put spaces in things like "AxB" if you mean "A x B".
  - expand set of tests for many new mathematical expressions in many languages, including expressions that bind variables
 (note that all of the Math299 language features are documented on the following